flyingcakes85/blog/_posts/2021-07-21-generating-combinations.md

 ## Understanding Combinations

 We shall be generating combinations in lexicographic order.
-Also, since combination does not concern itself with the relative order the chosen elemnets are arranged in, we shall always be having our chosen elemnets in lexicographical order too.
+Also, since combination does not concern itself with the relative order the chosen elements are arranged in, we shall always be having our chosen elements in lexicographical order too.

 The first combination we choose has to be the first `r` elements when the `n` objects are sorted.
-This is becaues it gives us the lexicographically smallest word with the individual elements themselves in lexicographical ordrer too. (basically, the if all combinations were arranged in a dictionary, then we want to start with the first one) So, in case of `n = 5` and `r = 3`, the first combination is `123`.
+This is because it gives us the lexicographically smallest word with the individual elements themselves in lexicographical order too. (basically, the if all combinations were arranged in a dictionary, then we want to start with the first one) So, in case of `n = 5` and `r = 3`, the first combination is `123`.

 Now, think what should be the last combination.
 I propose that it will be the last `r` elements when the `n` objects are sorted.
 Why should it be?
 When we are generating combinations in lexicographical order, each combination should have a greater position in a dictionary.
 So the last combination should have the greatest elements from given objects.
 The chosen elements themselves should also be in lexicographical order.